Names

 This is mainly the result of a current limitation with ReadStor.
 Templates that are part of

-As a result of this limitation, if a template requires awareness of its group
+As a result of this limitation, if a template requires awareness of its group's sibling names

 results in some duplication across templates.
 This should hopefully be resolved in future versions